Lanphier History, Family Crest & Coats of Arms

-Another 20 words (1 lines of text) are included under the topic Early lanphier Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Lanphier Notables in all our PDF Extended History products and printed products wherever possible.

 - Fay Elinora Lanphier (1905-1959), American model, Miss California in 1924 and Miss America in 1925